Octopus Ventures EIS Service

 The performance fee should be an incentive to maximise value for investors on any exit.
 Exits could take five years or more and are not guaranteed.

-The investment may have additional charges and expenses: please see the provider documents, for more details.
-You can also see an illustration of costs and charges after 8 years in the "more details on charges" section.
+The investment may have additional charges and expenses: please see the provider documents, including the Key Information Document, for more details.

 |Performance fee||20%||Investee company charges|

 More detail on the charges